๐ŸฆBiological Anthropology

 Fluorine Dating

-• Provides relative dating only—absorption rates vary by local conditions
+• Provides relative dating only, because absorption rates vary depending on local groundwater chemistry and conditions

 Amino Acid Dating (Racemization)

-• Measures conversion of L-amino acids to D-amino acids—living organisms have only L-forms; after death, conversion begins
+• Measures conversion of L-amino acids to D-amino acids.
+Living organisms produce only L-forms; after death, these slowly convert to D-forms until the ratio reaches equilibrium.

-• Effective for tens of thousands to millions of years—useful for materials beyond C-14 range
+• Effective for tens of thousands to millions of years, making it useful for materials beyond C-14 range

-Compare: Fluorine dating vs. Amino acid dating—both measure chemical changes over time, but fluorine accumulates from the environment while racemization is an internal molecular change.
-Fluorine is site-specific (comparing bones from the same deposit); amino acid dating can provide broader age estimates.
+Compare: Fluorine dating vs. Amino acid dating: both measure chemical changes over time, but fluorine accumulates from the environment while racemization is an internal molecular change.
+Fluorine is site-specific (only useful for comparing bones from the same deposit); amino acid dating can provide broader age estimates.

 Annual Growth Methods